-Table A1.4: 14C dates of borehole Middelie (BM).
-Reference: RGD Palaeobot.
-Rap.
-Diatom.
-500 (Vos & De Wolf, 1988).

-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-Palaeolandscape implication: The Basal Peat (gyttja-like facies ) started to develop at a level -16.5 m NAP around 6355 BC.
+Palaeolandscape implication: The Basal Peat (gyttja-like facies ) started to develop at a level –16.5 m NAP around 6355 BC.
 This age corresponds with the Basal Peat and Layer of Velsen dates at comparable depths at the VT and BW locations.
 The age of the erosive tidal-channel deposits on top are dated between 5110 and 4030 BC, and lie in the same time range as the tidal channel fill of the Wormer location (BW-3 t/m 7) and De Woude location (DW-1 and 2).
 The Holland Peat formation started here around 2980 BC.

-<h1>

-Location De Woude (DW)
+<h1>Location: De Woude (DW)

+Table A1.5.
+14C dates of borehole De Woude (DW) (RGD Palaeobot.
+Rap.
+1026; Westerhoff et al., 1987)